 Size: 50 gallons

-Style: Polyethylene with authentic-look wood finish
+Style: Polyethylene with authentic-look wood finish and flat back design

 5: Algreen Cascata Rain Water Collection and Storage System